Recipes, people, places and things we love — every month. Head to Substack to support our work. Visit Later

 12 tsp cinnamon

-14 tsp crushed chilli flakes
+14 tsp chilli flakes

 14 tsp ground cardamom